Center-for-Health-Informatics/redcap_importer/README.md

 NOTE: The database schema for the entire database is still created.
 But during the ETL the data will not be loaded.

+## How do I customize the database models that were automatically created?

+Don't do this.
+The data load process depends on the database models staying set up how they are.
+If you need your database set up differently, consider creating a separate database and using these as staging tables.

 ## How do I handle changes to the original REDCap project?